Block-Randomized Stochastic Proximal Gradient for Low-Rank Tensor Factorization: Introduction

 Computing the CPD of a tensor, however, is a challenging optimization problem \cite{hillar2013most}.
 Many algorithms have been proposed through the years \cite{huang2016flexible,xu2013block,liavas2015parallel,carroll1970analysis}.
 To keep pace with the ever growing volume of available data, one pressing challenge is to compute CPD at scale.
-The classic alternating least squares (ALS) algorithm \cite{carroll1970analysis} has an elegant algorithmic structure, but also suffers from a number of numerical issues \cite{navasca2008swamp,comon2009tensor} and is hardly scalable.
+The classic alternating least squares (ALS) algorithm \cite{carroll1970analysis} has an elegant algorithmic structure, but suffers from a number of numerical issues \cite{navasca2008swamp,comon2009tensor} and is hardly scalable.
 In recent years, many new CPD algorithms have appeared, triggered by the advances in big data analytics and first-order optimization \cite{kang2012gigatensor,papalexakis2012parcube,xu2013block,huang2016flexible,mitchell2018nesterov}.
 Many of these algorithms leverage data sparsity to scale up CPD---by cleverly using the zero elements in huge tensors, computationally costly key operations in ALS (e.g., the \textit{matricized tensor times Khatri-Rao product} (MTTKRP) operation) can be significantly simplified.
 Consequently, the classic ALS algorithm can be modified to handle CPD of huge and sparse tensors.

 However, when the tensor to be factored is {\it dense}---i.e., when most entries of the tensor are nonzero---the sparsity-enabled efficient algorithms \cite{huang2016flexible,xu2013block,kang2012gigatensor,papalexakis2012parcube,kanatsoulis2018hyperspectral} are no longer applicable.
 Note that large and dense tensors arise in many timely and important applications such as medical imaging \cite{alexander2007diffusion}, hyperspectral imaging \cite{kanatsoulis2018hyperspectral}, and computer vision \cite{shashua2005non}.
 In fact, since big dense tensors typically cost a lot of memory (e.g., a dense tensor with a size of $2,000\times 2,000 \times 2,000$ occupies 57.52GB memory if saved as double-precision numbers), it is even hard to load them into the RAM of laptops, desktops, or servers.
-This also raises serious challenges in the era of Internet of Things (IoT)---where edge computing on small devices is usually preferable.